wyvrtn/osu-sharp/README.md

 BeatmapSetExtended? set = await client.GetBeatmapSetAsync(842412);
 ```

+Every model and every endpoint method is well documented, containing both references to the API documentation and osu-web source code, as well as notes found in the API documentation.
+If you believe you've found an inconsistency, for example due to changes to the API, please let me know in the GitHub Issues.

 ## Asynchronous Enumerables for pagination

 For API endpoints that have pagination, osu-sharp provides an `IAsyncEnumerable` allowing you to treat the data received from the endpoint as an enumerable.
 It automatically performs further pagination requests as necessary, making working with it very easy and straight-forward.
 Below, you can find an example.